A logo is the visual centerpiece of a company’s brand identity.

 The increased demand for custom logos has lead to an interest in hand-drawn artwork for logos.

-Having real illustrations provides brands with a personality that generic stock simply can’t offer, and smart businesses are taking notice.
+Real illustrations provide brands with a personality that generic stock can’t offer, and smart businesses are taking notice.

 Metallics are worth their weight in gold for logos in 2019.

-Whether a brilliant platinum, a shiny gold, or a romantic rose gold, you can expect to see these luxe designs in increasing numbers in the coming years.
+Whether brilliant platinum, shiny gold, or romantic rose gold, you can expect to see these luxe designs in increasing numbers in the coming years.

-It’s easy to think that metallics should be reserved for jewelers, but the broader use in recent years has made metallics accessible to businesses of all kinds – so long as your branding suits high-class luxury, or a truly classic look.
+It’s easy to think that metallics should be reserved for jewelers.
+Still, the broader use in recent years has made metallics accessible to businesses of all kinds – so long as your branding suits high-class luxury or a truly classic look.